dnadella787/mqxx/docs/architecture.md

 ## Source layout direction

-The repository now uses a conventional include-directory layout:
+The repository now uses a standalone-application layout with module-local include seams:

-- public headers in `include/mqxx/...`
+- each module publishes its own interface from `src/<module>/include/...`
-- implementation files in `src/...`
+- implementation `.cpp` files stay under `src/<module>/...`
+- cross-module helpers are exposed intentionally from `src/common/include/...`
 - test-only helpers in `tests/`

-That structure is intentionally small and boring.
+That structure matches the stated intent better than either a library-style root `include/` tree or a globally visible `src/` include path.
 It gives the project:

+- local module ownership
-- explicit public include paths
+- explicit seams between modules
+- one obvious place for shared support interfaces
 - straightforward build-system behavior across toolchains
-- implementation files that can change without rewriting the public surface
+- implementation files that can evolve without being casually included by unrelated modules

 ## Transport direction